Do your roots need bleaching?

 Apply on the root area.
 Take the mix up as far as the white.

 Do not overlap the application onto previously bleached hair, as otherwise you could get breakage.

 If you have overlapped during the application by mistake, don't worry.

 Just wipe back with a wet cloth and you will be fine.

 That way, the the bleach does not sit and process on the overlapped hair.

-When do I rinse?
+When do I rinse my roots?

 Hair after Bleaching with Brilliant Blondexx